akhvorov/vgram/docs/source/examples.rst

 	print("First 10 alphabet elements:", alpha[:10])

 V-Gram is an unsupervised method that's why we fit v-gram to all data.
-Once fitted, v-gram doesn't fit again and we could not trouble about doubled fitting.
+Once fitted, v-gram doesn't fit again, and we could not trouble about doubled fitting.

 In the last two lines shown how to get dictionary alphabet and print some elements.

 Words and v-grams union
 =======================

-We simply make the union of features.
+We just make the union of features.

 .. code-block:: python